nelson-n/nelson-n.github.io/_posts/2023-01-07-Map-Takeaways.md

 On passing judgment:
 - there can be a hierarchy within the GA of an individual, and one should stake / stress in a way that is commensurate with their hierarchy, their tastes
 - But one should not pass judgment on the objectives/stress of others because there is no Universal hierarchy of global aesthetics

+- Given that knowledge and words go to 0, value knowledge for its aesthetic beauty.
+Clarity to optimize over food, music, views, etc, this is all that matters when words go to 0.
+There is no point in understanding, just feel.

 - Beauty is emergently complex systems.
 Human language, music, art, architecture, society.